ZayStallard/Bootstrap-projects/README.md

 &nbsp;

 **Museum of Candy Website: https://ajay-museum-of-candy.netlify.app/**
-_:arrow_right:(A Completely Responsive website coded solely using HTML, CSS & Bootstrap, this website is an application of Bootstrap-Grid-Utility.)_
+_:arrow_right:(A Completely Responsive website which is an application of Bootstrap-Grid-Utility.)_

 &nbsp;